Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 # Overview
 I'm an artificial intelligence researcher and entrepreneur whose primary goal is to provide quality education to all students worldwide.
 In addition to core technical competencies in AI and software, I've cultivated soft skills in leadership, client development, and communication.

+# Vision
+I wrote the book [*Education: The Next Hundred Years*](https://www.barnesandnoble.com/w/education-s-am/1135136001?ean=9781078748520), available through [Barnes and Noble](https://www.barnesandnoble.com/w/education-s-am/1135136001?ean=9781078748520) and as a [Kindle Book on Amazon](https://www.amazon.com/dp/B081ZMRYJJ).
+The book combines insights from my research, teaching, and consulting experience to provide a roadmap for transforming education over the next century using emerging pedagogical and computational technologies.

 # AI Competencies
 I have research experience in many flavors of Machine Learning, with a specialization in Reinforcement Learning and Reinforcement Learning Theory.
 The core of my doctoral work is on the application of machine learning and other innovations to educational problems to improve the scalability and equity of educational innovation.